dvanherbergen/robotframework-formslibrary/README.md

 ## TODO

-* Add more wildcards in TextUtil.matches
+* Support more wildcards (datetime, regex, ...) in TextUtil.matches
-* Attach to running process instead of launch new one
+* (Attach to running process instead of launch new one) -> may not be needed as we can run one process per test suite.
 * test screenshot (using wxpython, it takes screenshot of active desktop)
 * add sample test case